-1 in 3 young people shop on social media every week as social commerce surges
+Social commerce surges as 1 in 3 young people now shop on social media every week

-Social commerce looks set to be the next great disruptor in the retail industry.
+Social commerce has become the next great disruptor in the retail industry.
 E-commerce fundamentally changed the way Millennials shop, and now a similarly seismic shift for Gen Z (and indeed Gen Alpha) is arriving.

-They are seeing products they like within their social feeds — often on TikTok.
-And then buying them without ever leaving the platform.
+They are seeing products they like within their social feeds, especially TikTok, and then buying them without ever leaving the platform.

-The study, conducted in partnership with Ipsos, also found that 52% of all American consumers have made at least one lifetime purchase on a social media platform.
+52% of all American consumers have also made at least one lifetime purchase on a social media platform.
 This way of shopping might be thought of as novel, but it is clearly entering the mainstream.

 So what’s behind the explosion in social commerce?
-Read on to explore the role of TikTok Shop, Pinterest Lens and the rise of visual search, Instagram Checkout and more.
+Read on to explore the role of TikTok Shop, Instagram Checkout, YouTube, and visual search engines like Pinterest Lens, and discover a market now worth more than $1 billion every month.

 TikTok Shop ushers in new dawn of social commerce